jtheisen/moldinium/readme.md

 }
 ```

-The init method is used to set default values and are called from the
+The init method is used to set default values and is called from the
 created type's constructor.
 Wrappers are more complex:

 ```c#